-Erin Stieber is the Associate Vice President for International Program Development at Operation Smile.
-Erin began working in child health programming with Operation Smile in 2002, and has overseen programs in Africa, Asia, and Latin America.
+Erin Stieber is the Senior Director of Strategic Partnerships at Smile Train.
+Erin began working in child health programming in 2002, and has overseen programs in Africa, Asia, and Latin America.
 She obtained a law degree from the University of Virginia School of Law in 2007, with coursework in international law, health law, and human rights.
-Erin’s work at Operation Smile focuses primarily on child health programs for children with disabilities and capacity building initiatives for health professionals in more than 30 countries.
-She has led the development of strategic partnerships with nonprofit, government, and private sector collaborators, and the strengthening and expansion of the organization’s global programs to achieve greater impact.
-She is committed to advocating for vulnerable populations, building capacity in the health sector, and promoting successful collaborations to expand and scale-up essential health programs for all people.
+Erin’s work at Smile Train focuses on strengthening treatment programs and access to care for children with cleft lip and/or palate through strategic partnerships, increasing awareness about the health and survival challenges faced by children with this facial deformity, and overseeing capacity building initiatives for health professionals in 75+ countries.
+During her career, she has led the development of strategic partnerships with nonprofit, government, and private sector collaborators, and the strengthening and expanding global health programs to achieve greater impact.
+She is committed to advocating for vulnerable populations, building capacity in the health sector, and promoting successful collaborations to expand and scale-up access to healthcare for all people.

 CORE EXECUTIVE DIRECTOR